-With the onset of the fall season everywhere in the world the nature will start changing its colors and prepare itself for the forthcoming festival season across countries and cultures.
-In India, October is the busy festival season, with both Navratri/Dussehra and Diwali coming in sequence.
-This is the time of the year, most of the families tend to get together and enjoy the festivities and enjoy being together.
+With the onset of the fall season everywhere in the world, nature will start changing its colors and prepare itself for the forthcoming festival season across countries and cultures.
+October is the busy festival season in India, with both Navratri/Dussehra and Diwali coming in sequence.
+This is the time of the year most families tend to get together and enjoy the festivities and enjoy being together.
 And it’s also the time of prayers and rituals at home.

-But at any point in time, have you ever wondered what is the underlying message these festivals are bringing to us?
-As a Parenting coach and Kid’s mental health blogger, I was just explaining how Navratri is celebrated differently when compared to North to one of my clients.
+But at any point in time, have you ever wondered what the underlying message these festivals are bringing to us is?
+As a Parenting Coach and Kid’s mental health blogger, I explained how Navratri is celebrated differently compared to North and one of my clients.
 That’s when a thought came to my mind to check whether there are any parenting lessons that we can learn from this festival, Navratri.

-To my utter amazement, when I started digging deeper and deeper into Devi Bhagavatham and other stories, I learned so much and some of those very same points are being talked about repeatedly in a new form by the modern-day parenting coaches and child psychologists.
-In fact, while doing this research, I remembered vaguely about some of the points which my grandparents used to share with us.
+To my utter amazement, when I started digging deeper and deeper into Devi Bhagavatham and other stories, I learned so much, and some of those very same points are being talked about repeatedly in a new form by modern-day parenting coaches and child psychologists.
+In fact, while doing this research, I vaguely remembered some of the points which my grandparents used to share with us.

 So here are those nine parenting pebbles from Navadurgas whom we worship during this Navratri.
 Let’s try to embrace them and start using them in our day-to-day lives.

 During Navratri, Maa Durga is worshipped in nine different forms across India.
 Each day, we worship a different incarnation of the Maa Durga, and there is a special significance and associated color, prasadams we offer to the deity during this time.
 The following is the list of those different forms of Maa Durga worshipped across India.